danielabar/css3d-tuts/README.md

 To make the cube rotate about its center, need to set its height, otherwise it defaults to 0 and rotates about the top axis.

 Change cube and face divs to have width and height 100%, so they automatically scale to viewport width and height.

+Adding text to each face - front and right faces look ok, but left face text is reversed.
+Switch X rotation to negative degrees to fix it.

+The correct positive/negative rotation to make the text be upright depends on what sequence the cube will be animated in.